denheck/denheck.github.io/_drafts/backbone-nested-views.md

 ---
 layout: post
-title:  "Backbone Nested Views"
+title:  "Component Views in Backbone"
 date:   2015-03-27 16:36:00
 categories: backbone
 ---

 The new hotness in the javascript world seems to be frameworks which allow componentized views.
 This is great because it encourages DRY principles and enhances code reuse.
 It means that nasty customized autocomplete I had to build that one time will be pluggable into any view code I am currently working on.
 This works particularly well for frameworks that support it like React but what happens if you want to introduce this pattern to an existing project written in Backbone?

-Since Backbone is pretty light on it's [view conventions](http://backbonejs.org/) finding a good way to add nested views or components can be tricky.
-Additionally, many of the sources have multiple different implementations with no clear winner.
+Since Backbone is pretty light on it's [view conventions](http://backbonejs.org/#View) finding the best way to add nested views or components can to your project can be tricky.
+A good start is to look at the many [community defined conventions](http://addyosmani.github.io/backbone-fundamentals/#working-with-nested-views).
 My personal favorite is modeled after the [Thorax](http://thoraxjs.org/) framework which is built on top of Backbone.
 It allows you to plug your views directly into a template using code like this:

 {% highlight javascript %}